planttheidea/tact/README.md

 This is just the beginning, both from a dev and documentation perspective.
 I'll be putting together a site down the road to show all of the elements involved and how they interact with one another.
 Stay tuned!

-Oh, one last thing ... beginning work on some basic UI components in AngularjS.
+Oh, one last thing ... beginning work on some basic UI components in AngularJS.
 They don't enhance the CSS by any means, but they provide the out-of-the-box functionality the CSS styles for (such as tabs, datepickers, etc).
 The only dependency for them other than AngularJS itself is momentJS if you are using the datepicker.